photo by Jill Warvel from this post of 4 years ago

 And until next time, friends, happy henging!

-Still need to add Britannia (outstanding full-sized replica, ‘improving’ greatly on the original, set up somewhere in the Czech Republic), Troll 2, possibly, and an episode of Midsomer Murders called The Sleeper Under the Hill.
+Still should probably add Troll 2, and an episode of Midsomer Murders called The Sleeper Under the Hill.
 We’re looking into them!
 Also, there’s a very quick shot taken at Stonehenge in Good Omens when they’re giving Pepper’s back story.
 And from Anika deGroot, “In one episode of Unforgotten the two detectives drive by Stonehenge.
 I think it was in Season 2.”
 Thank you, Anika!

 [Our thanks to Aberfoyle, no, Abercrombie, no, what’s ’is name—Aber4th? for telling us about Merlin of the Crystal Caves in the comments.
-Our thanks to Mr. Barry Teague for the tip about Fiddlers Three.]
+Our thanks to Mr. Barry Teague for the tip about Fiddlers Three.
+And thank you to Martin Barber for Alison’s Birthday.]

 It’s getting toward the gifting season (groan!), so here’s a fun little set of items for any Stonehenge enthusiast on your gift list.
 We were impressed with these because most earrings out there that are being called Stonehenge earrings bear no resemblance whatsoever to Stonehenge.
 These are rather nice little trilithons of spotted stone (okay–in the real Stonehenge it is the short bluestones, not the tall sarsens of which the trilithons are made, that are spotted, but we’ll let that pass because we like the look).